SWEG-2015EC-Batch/Byte-Bandits/ETS1157_15_Robel_Desalegn/Activity_3.1/Basic_Arithmetic_Calculator/calculator.md

 Output:
     If invalid operator, print error
     If divide by 0, print undefined
-    Otherwise, print result of arithmetic operation on num1 and num2
+    Otherwise, print the result of the arithmetic operation on num1 and num2

 3. Algorithm
     1. Start